Mamdouh1234/NoorMart-arabic-sentiment-analysis/README.md

 This project is prepared as a production-ready, containerized microservice using FastAPI and Docker.
 The heavy model weights are hosted externally on a Model Registry (Hugging Face) to keep the source code repository lightweight and professional.

 1- Download the Pre-trained Model

+- Ensure you have Python installed and the Hugging Face Hub library:
+`pip install huggingface_hub`

-The trained .keras model is hosted on Hugging Face.
+- The trained .keras model is hosted on Hugging Face.
 To fetch it, run the included automated download script:
+`python download_model.py`

-Hugging Face Hub: Mamdouh-Alaa12/Arabic-Sentiment-Analysis
+- You can also download the model directly from Hugging Face Hub:[here] Mamdouh-Alaa12/Arabic-Sentiment-Analysis

 2- Build the Docker Image
 Instead of worrying about library versions and local environments, build the self-contained Docker image: